CHAPTER 165. ROAD TO ECONOMIC SELF-SUFFICIENCY THROUGH EMPLOYMENT AND TRAINING (RESET) PROGRAM

 § 165.43.
 Requests for special allowances for supportive services and time frames for eligibility determinations.

-(a) The CAO shall document an oral or written request for a special allowance for supportive services.
-A written decision approving or denying the request shall be issued by the CAO no later than 15-calendar days following the request.
+(a) The Department will document an oral or written request for a special allowance for supportive services.
+A written decision approving or denying the request will be issued by the Department no later than 15-calendar days following the request.

-(b) A Notice to Applicant as provided in Chapter 125 (relating to application process), shall be used to inform the client of the CAO’s decision on the request for supportive services.
+(b) A Notice to Applicant as provided in Chapter 125 (relating to application process), shall be used to inform the individual of the Department’s decision on the request for supportive services.

 (c) When the request for a special allowance for supportive services is approved, the written notice shall be issued within the time frame for authorization of payment in § 165.45 (relating to time frames for authorization of payment of special allowances for supportive services).